Josep Samsó Elías: Childhood and education

 Josep Samsó Elías was born in Castellbisbal on 17 January 1887 as the first of two children to the pharmacist Jaume Samsó Olivella and Josefa Elías Puig; he was baptized on 22 January and later received his Confirmation some months following on 20 October.
 His sister Montserrat was born in 1888 and his father later died on 12 November 1894.
 His widowed mother had nothing to support her children with and so approached her childless sister in the neighboring town of Rubí asking for her help.
 Her sister and her husband accepted and helped raise the children at their home.

-Samsó attended a Marist-run school while his sister would attend the Teresian Sisters' school and he there studied Latin among other subjects.
-It was around this point that he desired entering into the priesthood and this passion was well known to others.
+Samsó attended a Marist-run school while his sister attended the Teresian Sisters' school and he there studied Latin among other subjects.
+Around this point, that he desired entering into the priesthood and this passion was well known to others.
 He earned repute as a brilliant student and excelled in particular in mathematics.
-In 1900 his mother decided to move with her children to Barcelona where she and her daughter sought work as seamstresses in order to provide for Samsó's education as a priest.
+In 1900 his mother moved with her children to Barcelona where she and her daughter sought work as seamstresses to provide for Samsó's education as a priest.
 In 1900 when he turned thirteen he began his ecclesial studies for entering the priesthood.

 There came an instance during the course of his studies where he was felled with a sharp pain in his chest.
 His doctor prescribed medicine to him but warned that if the medicine failed he would not have much longer to live.
 His terrified mother ran to the church in Barcelona dedicated to Nuestra Señora del Sagrado Corazón and prostrated herself before the image.
 It was before the image she promised to subscribe to the shrine's periodical if her son recovered.
 Her son regained his health one month later and was able to resume his studies.
 Samsó often gave private lessons to others in order to earn what he could in order to support his mother.
 He would sometimes be asked to stand in for professors due to his academic brilliance and would go on to earn his theological degree on 25 June 1909.